 (b) has been disqualified from holding that licence or registration,

-shall, as soon as may be after being notified of that decision, return the licence or certificate of registration together with any certificates issued to him under section 20G or 21C to the secretary unless the State Administrative Tribunal otherwise orders pursuant to section 22.
+shall, as soon as may be after being notified of that decision, return the licence or certificate of registration together with any certificates issued to him under section 20G or 21C to the Commissioner unless the State Administrative Tribunal otherwise orders pursuant to section 22.

-(2) A person who ceases to carry on business as a dealer or car market operator shall thereupon return to the secretary any licence or certificate issued to him relevant to that business.
+(2) A person who ceases to carry on business as a dealer or car market operator shall thereupon return to the Commissioner any licence or certificate issued to him relevant to that business.

 (3) Where an authorisation —